Xiaoxianyue/Xiaoxianyue.github.io/src/zh/TOEFL/wr_mistake.md

 ## Off 38 Task 2

 I disagree with the ==this== statement for two reasons.
 The first reason is because ==that== there are always people with leadership around us.
 Although one person does ==is== not born with the ability of being ==to be== a leader, he or she can learn to be a leader through imitating or just simply copying the action==s== of the people who have leadership.
 They can watch the ways ==methods== or skills the leader used to solve some problems, and that is definitely helpful to follow ==in following== the pattern.
 Secondly, leadership is constituted by ==consists of== a variety of abilities, including how to communicate with others, or how to make the right decisions.
 All of those abilities do not come naturally.
-For example, making a decision for a community require==s== a leader with abundant experience and a wide horizon, which needs to be developed for many years. ==years of development==
+For example, making a decision for a community require==s== a leader with abundant experience and a wide horizon, which needs to be developed for many years. ==years of development=

+## Off 68 Task 1

+The passage claims that the negatives dated from the 1920s were created by Ansel Adams, while the lecture casts doubt on it.

+On the first place, the reading material states that some of the negatives are about a pine tree which appeared in another photo of Adams.
+So Adams probably owned those negatives.
+On the other hand, the listening material presents an opposing idea.
+The pine tree is not a random one.
+Conversely, it is a famous landmark of Y park and the most visited site during 1920s.
+A great number of photographer have taken photos of it.